Death Note (2006 film)

 Death Note (デスノート, Desu Nōto) is a 2006 Japanese supernatural thriller film based on the manga series of the same title by Tsugumi Ohba and Takeshi Obata.
+The film primarily centers on a Tokyo college student who attempts to change the world into a utopian society without crime, by committing a world-wide massacre of criminals and people whom he deems morally unworthy of life, through a supernatural notebook that kills anyone whose name is written in the pages, while being hunted down by an elite task-force of law enforcement officers within Tokyo, led by an enigmatic international detective.
+The film was directed by Shusuke Kaneko, produced by Nippon Television, and distributed by Warner Bros.
+Pictures Japan.
+The film was licensed by VIZ Pictures and Warner Bros.

 It was followed by a sequel, Death Note 2: The Last Name, released in the same year.
-The films primarily center on a Tokyo college student who attempts to change the world into a utopian society without crime, by committing a world-wide massacre of criminals and people whom he deems morally unworthy of life, through a supernatural notebook that kills anyone whose name is written in the pages, while being hunted down by an elite task-force of law enforcement officers within Tokyo, led by an enigmatic international detective.

-The two films were directed by Shusuke Kaneko, produced by Nippon Television, and distributed by Warner Bros.
-Pictures Japan.
-The film was licensed by VIZ Pictures, Warner Bros.

 A spin-off film directed by Hideo Nakata and titled L: Change the World, was released on February 9, 2008.
 Another sequel, Death Note: Light Up the New World, was released in October 2016.